Professional development for Waldorf teachers and home school parents. Read Summer Series 2023 details here.

 NOTE: This course is taught with the expectation that you have a foundational background in Waldorf education.

-Last year’s Summer Series Grade Four participants had this to say:
+Previous Summer Series Grades participants had this to say about Suchi:

 Your course also includes sessions in art with Kelly Beekman, music with Adam Petersen, and movement and games with Charlie Orphanides.